 Fluoroscopy uses a source of radiation (X-Rays) directed toward the patient, but in these examinations, the internal organs must be dyed in order to study them with a radiopaque material (barium).
-This will absorb more radiation and provide an image in single or double contrast (air maybe also added) to study and analyze the structures better.
+This will absorb more radiation and provide an image in single or double contrast (air may also be added) to study and analyze the structures better.

 On the days following such exams, you must drink plenty of water to effectively get rid of all the liquid that the technologist made you drink and thus prevent possible constipation.
 Note that your stool will be whitish in the days following this examination, until the barium is completely expelled from the digestive system.